MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/About-User-Roles.md

 ms.assetid: 98ff2c1f-28d5-42fb-9dcf-47707e4d6620
 ---
 # About User Roles

+>Applies To: System Center 2016 Technical Preview - Service Manager

 In your organization, some employees are responsible for supporting hardware, such as portable computers and servers.
 Some of the employees are allowed to create and update configuration items but not delete them, whereas others are allowed to create, update, and delete configuration items.

 In Appendix A - List of User Role Profiles in System Center 2016 - Service Manager, the security rights that allow users to access or update information are defined in a user role profile.
-A user role profile is a named collection of access rights, and it usually corresponds to an employeeâ€™s business responsibilities.
+A user role profile is a named collection of access rights, and it usually corresponds to an employee’s business responsibilities.
 Each user role profile controls access to such artifacts as knowledge articles, work items (incidents, change requests), authoring, administration, and other credentials.
 Think of user role profiles as defining what you are allowed to do.

 In the future, managers at your organization may decide to separate the group of employees who maintain configuration items into two groups: those who handle configuration items for desktop computers and those who handle configuration items for portable computers.
 They want to retain these two user role profiles, one profile that can create and edit but not delete configuration items, and another profile that can create, edit, and delete configuration items.
 You would define these user role profiles with different scopes, one for desktops and one for portable computers.
 If user role profiles define what you are allowed to do, think of scopes as defining what items you are allowed to modify.
 The combination of a user role profile and a scope is called a user role.